trallard/Mcr_CodeFirst_Python/README.md

-# Code First Girls: Advanced Python course at the University of Mcrfield
+# Code First Girls: Advanced Python course at the University of Manchester

-Course materials for the Advanced Python course in Mcrfield 🤖
+Course materials for the Advanced Python course in Manchester 🤖

 **The contents of this repository correspond to the Spring/Summer 2018 course**